hussainzs/quote-generator/README.md

   API Url: https://jacintodesign.github.io/quotes-api/data/quotes.json
 - Does manual API data analysis to allow users to filter quotes by selecting tags that are available in the API data.
 - Integrates Twitter Web Intent, which enables users to tweet their favorite quotes with just one click.
+- Includes error handling to ensure smooth quote generation and sharing.
 - Offers a sleek, responsive, and interactive UI design.
-- Includes error handling to ensure smooth quote generation and sharing.
+Shows a loading spinner while the data is loaded from the API.

 ## How to use